The history of Weatherbys Private Bank Scotland

 During our early days, our strong connections with several leading law, solicitor and accountancy firms introduced us to many of our first clients.
 These numbers grew quickly, much of it by word of mouth.
 Today, our clients include everyone from professionals, young entrepreneurs, small business owners to traditional land-owners – the latter of whom have been overlooked by some private banks in the past for not being “fashionable”.

-“Clients like speaking to someone they know and trust, who understands their unique financial arrangements.” – Duncan Gourlay, Associate Director
+“Clients like speaking to someone they know and trust, who understands their unique financial arrangements.” – Duncan Gourlay, Director

 Powering innovation and sustainability across Scotland